Statistical issues in Serial Killer Nurse cases: The case of Lucia de Berk

-During nearly a year ending in September 2001 when police investigations started, on a medium care ward at the Juliana Children's Hospital (``JKZ'') in the Hague, there were in total 1029 ($3 \times 343$) 8-hour shifts (3 shifts a day, 7 days a week).
-In 8 of them, an ``incident'' occurred.
-All 8 in the shifts of a certain nurse called Lucia.
-Several years earlier, at another hospital, the Red Cross Hospital (``RKZ"), during the same four months in two intensive care wards (Wards 41 and 42; the data from ward 42 misses 9 days at the beginning and end of the 4 month period) there were 5 and 14 incidents respectively.
-Lucia was only on duty once in RKZ-41 but on just that one occasion she netted one of the 5 incidents!
-She mainly worked on Ward 42, where she netted disproportionately many of the 14 incidents (she had one third of the incidents in only one sixth of the shifts).
-Does one need a statistician to interpret it to the board of judges of a criminal court where Lucia is being tried for serial murder?
-The data speak for themselves.
-This was certainly the opinion of the judges at Lucia's appeal in 2004: they wrote at the beginning of their summing-up ``a statistical calculation of probability plays no part at all in our [guilty] verdict''.
-Lucia was convicted ``solely on the grounds of irrefutable and scientific medical evidence''.
-However, the rest of their more than 100 page summing-up makes it clear that they, and many medical experts too, were already convinced \emph{because of the raw statistics} that Lucia's presence at so many incidents could not be chance; her mere presence caused them to classify incidents as \emph{inexplicable} and hence \emph{suspicious}.
+Accepting the data for the moment, does one need a statistician to interpret it to the board of judges of a criminal court where Lucia is being tried for serial murder?
+The data do also speak for themselves.
+This was the opinion of the judges at Lucia's appeal in 2004: they wrote at the beginning of the motivation of their final verdict ``a statistical calculation of probability plays no part at all in our [guilty] verdict''.
+Lucia was convicted by them ``solely on the grounds of irrefutable and scientific medical evidence''.
+In fact, their more than 100 page published justification shows that they, and many medical experts too, were already convinced \emph{because of the raw statistics} that Lucia's presence at so many incidents could not be chance; her mere presence was explicitly the reason that several medical experts classified certain incidents as \emph{inexplicable} and hence \emph{suspicious}.
 Toxicological evidence concerning one death was then sufficient, by a so-called chain argument (which was in fact an informal Bayesian argument), to turn other deaths and resuscitations into ``scientifically irrefutably proven'' murders and murder attempts.

-Lucia was a particularly refined murderer since she continued to brazenly to assert her innocence, and she was so cunning in most cases as to leave no evidence at all [!] of how she had killed her patients.
+The judges considered Lucia to have been a particularly refined murderer since she continued to to assert her innocence, and had been so cunning as to leave no evidence at all of \emph{how} she had killed many of the patients of whose murder she was found guilty by the court.